DUNE-DAQ/daq-cmake/docs/README.md

 3) A complete reference manual for the DUNE-DAQ-specific CMake functions developers can call in order to specify their package's build
 4) A description of how we use schema in order to consistently define data structures

+Note that this documentation assumes you have some familiarity with the [daq-buildtools package](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools) and know how to set up a development area and run commands to build code in it.

 ## The `create_dunedaq-package.py` script

 A DUNE DAQ software package is composed of various types of software components - standalone applications, libraries, [DAQModules](https://dune-daq-sw.readthedocs.io/en/latest/packages/appfwk/), etc. Across the packages there are common ways these are implemented, whether as a result of our [official coding guidelines](https://dune-daq-sw.readthedocs.io/en/latest/packages/styleguide/) or simply through tradition. `create_dunedaq_package.py` takes advantage of these patterns and saves you work by generating much of the "boilerplate" code which makes up a DUNE DAQ package.